boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Results

 Having recently read https://mattwarren.org/2017/10/12/Analysing-C-code-on-GitHub-with-BigQuery/ and https://psuter.net/2019/07/07/z-index I thought I would steal the format of that post with regards to how I wanted to present the information.
 However this raised another question.
-How does one process 10 million JSON files in an S3 bucket?
+How does one process 10 million JSON files taking up just over 1 TB of disk space in an S3 bucket?

 The first thought I had was AWS Athena.
-But since it's going to cost about $2.50 USD **per query** with the amount of data I had I quickly looked for an alternative.
+But since it's going to cost something like $2.50 USD **per query** for that dataset I quickly looked for an alternative.
+That said if you kept the data there and processed it infrequently this might still work out to be the cheapest solution.

-I posted the question on the company slack because why should I solve every issue alone.
+I posted the question on the company slack because why should I solve issues alone.

 One idea raised was to dump the data into a large SQL database.
 However this means processing the data into the database, then running queries over it multiple times.
-This feels wasteful because we could just process the data as we read it.
-I also was worried about building a database this large.
-As with just data it would be over 1 TB in size without indexes.
+Plus the structure of the data meant having a few tables which means foreign keys and indexes to ensure some level of performance.
+This feels wasteful because we could just process the data as we read it once off.
+I was also worried about building a database this large.
+With just data it would be over 1 TB in size before adding indexes.

 Seeing as I produced the JSON using spare compute, I thought why not process the results the same way?
 Of course there is one issue with this.
 Pulling 1 TB of data out of S3 is going to cost a lot.
 In the event the program crashes that is going to be annoying.
 To reduce costs I wanted to pull all the files down locally and save them for further processing.
 Handy tip, you really do not want to store lots of little files on disk in a single directory.
 It sucks for runtime performance and file-systems don't like it.

-My answer to this was another simple [Go program](https://github.com/boyter/scc-data/blob/master/scc-tar/main.go) to pull the files down from S3 then store them in a tar file.
+My answer to this was another simple [go program](https://github.com/boyter/scc-data/blob/master/scc-tar/main.go) to pull the files down from S3 then store them in a tar file.
 I could then process that file over and over.
-The process itself is done though **very ugly** [program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file so I could re-run my questions without having to trawl S3 over and over.
+The process itself is done though **very ugly** [go program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file so I could re-run my questions without having to trawl S3 over and over.
 I didn't bother with go-routines for this code for two reasons.
-The first was that I didn't want to max out my server so this limits it to 1 core.
+The first was that I didn't want to max out my server, so this limits it to a single core for the hard CPU work.
 The second being I didn't want to ensure it was thread-safe.

 With that done, what I needed was a collection of questions to answer.
 I used the slack brains trust again and crowd-sourced my work colleagues while I came up with some ideas of my own.
 The result of this mind meld is included below.

-You can find all the code I used to process the JSON including that which pulled it down locally and the [ugly python script](https://github.com/boyter/scc-data/blob/master/convert_json.py) I used to mangle it into something useful here https://github.com/boyter/scc-data Please don't comment on it, I know the code is ugly and it is something I wrote as a throwaway and I am unlikely to ever look at it again.
+You can find all the code I used to process the JSON including that which pulled it down locally and the [ugly python script](https://github.com/boyter/scc-data/blob/master/convert_json.py) I used to mangle it into something useful for this post https://github.com/boyter/scc-data Please don't comment on it, I know the code is ugly and it is something I wrote as a throwaway as I am unlikely to ever look at it again.

+If you do want to review code I have written to be read by others have a look at the [source of scc](https://github.com/boyter/scc/).

 ### Data Sources